therazor113/Portfolio/README.md

 # Portfolio-vue

-My portfolio project, includes details about me, my skills, and projects
+My portfolio project, in which includes details about me, my skills, and projects

 Created with Vuejs, scss, Vite - Hosted on Vercel